19hours/sg-statutes/Acts/Income Tax Act.md

 where A

-is the amount of the expenditure or payments ;
+is the amount of the expenditure or payments;

 B